 From another perspective, the United States constitution was based by Thomas Jefferson upon 18th century Newtonian mechanics.
 Could we altogether imagine a natural governance guided by a 21st century scientific organic, self-organizing, symbiotic, entity and empathy reciprocity?
 Our two parties are locked either-or, conserve/create, warrior/worrier gridlock conflict.
 An obvious, “naturome” resolve, it is respectfully proposed, would be me + We = US as a truly unified, familial, participatory, egalitarian, peaceable resolve.

-2020: In this Chapter VIII about a better future which is informed and guided by a a newly found universal genetic-like, bigender code, a public segment in most need is that of local to nationwide political governance.
-As we sadly know, this social domain is torn apart, rent in half by bipolar fixations locked in mutual conflict.
-We can’t go on like this, in January our 2020 election still festers.
+2020: In this Chapter VIII about a better future which is informed and guided by a a newly found universal genetic-like, bigender code, a public segment in most need is that of local and national political governance everywhere.
+As we sadly know, this social domain is torn apart, rent in half by bipolar fixations locked in mutual, violent conflict.
+In June 2021, a fight over USA2020 results still rages.
 How obvious does it have to be for anyone to realize that the two opposite halves are archetypical, critically poised, complements.
 Thus we beg to dub a novel Genocracy name to convey its actual genetic occesion.

 Abele, Andrea and Bogdan Wojciszke.
 Communal and Agentic Content: A Dual Perspective Model.
 Advances in Experimental Social Psychology.
 Volume 50, 2014.